AGNC Investment's Q3 2017 And 10/20/2017 BV Projection (Includes MTGE And Annaly BV Projection)

 - AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 3

 By understanding the trends that occurred within AGNC's operations during the third quarter of 2017, one can apply this information to sector peers as well.
 As such, the discussion/analysis below is not solely applicable to AGNC but to the fixed-rate agency mortgage real estate investment trust (mREIT) sector as a whole.
 This includes, but is not limited to, the following fixed-rate agency mREIT peers: 1) Arlington Asset Investment Corp.
-(AI); 2) ARMOUR Residential REIT Inc. (ARR); 3) Cherry Hill Mortgage Investment Corp.
-(CHMI); 4) CYS Investments Inc. (CYS); 5) Annaly Capital Management Inc. (NLY); and 6) Orchid Island Capital Inc. (ORC).
-Technically speaking, several years ago AI changed its "entity status" from a REIT to a C-Corp. per the Internal Revenue Code ("IRC").
-However, AI still maintained many "mREIT-like characteristics" including the type of investments held by the company, similar risk management strategies, and the amount of dividend distributions paid to shareholders.
+(NYSE:AI); 2) ARMOUR Residential REIT Inc. (NYSE:ARR); 3) Cherry Hill Mortgage Investment Corp.
+(NYSE:CHMI); 4) CYS Investments Inc. (NYSE:CYS); 5) Annaly Capital Management Inc. (NYSE:NLY); and 6) Orchid Island Capital Inc. (NYSE:ORC).
+Technically speaking, several years ago, AI changed its "entity status" from a REIT to a C-Corp. per the Internal Revenue Code ("IRC").
+However, AI still maintained many "mREIT-like characteristics", including the type of investments held by the company, similar risk management strategies, and the amount of dividend distributions paid to shareholders.

 In addition, the following hybrid mREIT companies had at least a modest portion of each company's investment portfolio in fixed-rate agency MBS (which typically have higher durations): 1) Dynex Capital Inc. (DX); 2) Invesco Mortgage Capital Inc. (IVR); 3) MFA Financial Inc. (MFA); 4) AG Mortgage Investment Trust Inc. (MITT); 5) MTGE Investment Corp.
 (MTGE); 6) Two Harbors Investment Corp.
 (TWO); and 7) Western Asset Mortgage Capital Corp.
 (WMC).
 As such, the analysis below is not solely applicable to one company but more so the fixed-rate agency/hybrid mREIT sector as a whole.
 This article will also include a brief BV discussion/projection regarding AGNC's affiliate MTGE and the company's sector peer NLY.